flaqai/open-ai-creator-desktop/README.md

 designed for AI image and video creation with the [Flaq.ai](https://flaq.ai) API.
 The original web experience remains available, while the desktop build adds a focused creator workspace for macOS, Windows, and Linux.

+## About Flaq.ai

+[Flaq.ai](https://flaq.ai/) is an AI model platform for creators and developers, providing unified API access to image generation and editing, video generation, and language models through a single API key.

+- **Explore and compare models** — Browse the [Model Market](https://flaq.ai/model-market/) to compare capabilities, supported parameters, and current pricing.
+- **Try before integrating** — Test supported models in Flaq.ai's Playground to refine prompts and generation settings.
+- **Build creative workflows** — Use the [API documentation](https://flaq.ai/docs/) to integrate AI capabilities into your own products and tools.

+Flaq Creator Desktop brings the platform's image and video workflows into a dedicated desktop workspace.
+Connect your Flaq.ai Client Key in the app to create and manage visual assets; the platform's broader API catalog does not imply that every capability is available in this desktop app.
+Available models and usage pricing are listed on Flaq.ai.

 **Read this README in:** [English](./README.md) · [日本語](./README_ja.md) · [Bahasa Indonesia](./README_id.md) ·
 [Italiano](./README_it.md) · [Português (Brasil)](./README_pt.md) · [Español](./README_es.md) ·
 [Deutsch](./README_de.md) · [Русский](./README_ru.md) · [Français](./README_fr.md) · [简体中文](./README_zh.md) ·